Studying at Lapland UAS

 The international student tutor (kv-tuutori) is usually the first person you meet when you arrive.
 He/she will help you to settle down and find your way around campus and around town.
 International student tutors are degree students of Lapland UAS who are interested in the culture, customs, traditions and ways of life of people in other countries.

 Internationalization affects all of our operations e.g. student and staff mobility internationalization at home, project work and in international degree programs and the development of joint/double degrees with European and international partners.
 We have cooperation with universities in Europe, Asia, Africa, Australia, Russia, Argentina, Canada and the USA.
 Both Finnish and international students are encouraged to do their exchange periods in Europe.
-The length of these exchanges can vary from 3 months to the whole school year.
-You can find the exchange places from SoleMOVE program (system for International Mobility).
+The length of these exchanges can vary from 2 months to the whole school year.
+You can do a study exchange or practical training abroad.
+You can find the partner universities and tips for possible placements from SoleMOVE program (system for International Mobility).
 Outgoing students are supported by Erasmus+ and travel grants.
-International coordinators and International office assist students in applying for exchanges.
+International faculty coordinators and International services assist students in applying for exchanges.

 Every student at Lapland UAS will be provided with an e-mail account by the school: firstname.familyname@ edu. lapinamk.fi.
 The personnel’s e-mail is in form firstname. email@example.com.
 E-mail is an important tool for communication among students, lecturers and other staff.
 So make sure to check your e-mail on a regular basis.
 The principal channels for disseminating information are: